 Adam Collins – Senior Technician

 Adam enjoys working creatively, whether it’s through our Marketing Department, after school workshops or just being on set with the students through their productions.
 His idea of a bad day is sitting in the kit room all day charging batteries!
-Luckily, not everyday is the same at BFS.
+Luckily, not everyday is the same at Screen and Film School.

 Richard Knights – Film Technician